jrdennisoss/dosboxrm/RMDOS_API.md

-# The Physical H/W
+# Physical Hardware

 For now, no port I/O calls have been implemented, but I left commented out some of the remaining port I/O handler code I was tinkering with when debugging.
-For now, taking a similiar approach to what DOSBox did with MSCDEX; implementation of an emulated driver resides in DOSBox.
+For now, I am taking a similiar approach to what DOSBox did with MSCDEX, and the implementation of an emulated driver resides in DOSBox.

 # Known Issues and Limitations

-As this API was generated from what I could get from the DOSBox debugger and Ghidra, there are gonna be bugs and issues primarily because this is based on how I observed things interacting, and not on a known spec.
+As this API was generated from what I could get from the DOSBox debugger and Ghidra, there are going to be bugs and issues primarily because this is based on how I observed things interacting, and not on a known spec.

 ## The RTZ Click-to-Skip Bug